mbvgua/dotfiles/README.md

     $ ./setup
 ```

-<h2> Customization </h2>

-A good place to customize would be the `.gitconfig` file, change existing variable names to yours

 > [!IMPORTANT]
 > It might be a good idea to back up existing files of the same name as they will be replaced
+> A good place to customize would be the `.gitconfig` file, change existing variable names to yours